DMWIGGINS/TriviaGame/README.md

-*Created with HTML, CSS, JavaScript.*
+*Created with HTML, CSS, JavaScript and JQuery*